zudochkin/awesome-newsletters/README.md

 * [Awesome SysAdmin Newsletter](https://sysadmin.libhunt.com/newsletter).
 A curated list of awesome SysAdmin tools, software and resources.
 * [DevOpsLinks](http://devopslinks.com).
 DevOpsLinks is a community of thousands of IT experts from all over the world.
 * [Monitoring Weekly](http://weekly.monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
+* [SRE Weekly](http://sreweekly.com/).
+SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.